Hold You Tight (film)

-Hold You Tight is a 1998 Hong Kong romantic drama film directed by Stanley Kwan.
+Hold You Tight (愈快樂愈墮落) is a 1998 Hong Kong romantic drama film directed by Stanley Kwan.
 The film features full-frontal male nudity.

 It is Stanley Kwan's seventh feature film, and he says that his previous two documentaries A Personal Memoir of Hong Kong and Yang ± Yin: Gender in Chinese Cinema had strong influences on making this film: "Both of them evolved from my thoughts on family background and upbringing, my career as a filmmaker, my sexual orientation and my identity as a Chinese man living in a British colony.
 The film was written for Hong Kong actress Chingmy Yau who plays two roles, a young executive and a worldly boutique owner."